North Georgia Bicycle Accident Lawyer

 In 2018, a total of 857 bicyclists lost their lives to traffic accidents in the United States.
 Each year, there are about 467,000 bicycle-related injuries.
 While these statistics are hard to look at, nothing is more difficult than suffering an injury or loss in a bicycle accident.

 At Pritchard Injury Firm, we understand this, and we know you are more than just a statistic.
-That’s why we dedicate ourselves to helping you get through the aftermath of bicycle accidents in Cartersville and around Georgia.
+That’s why we dedicate ourselves to helping you get through the aftermath of bicycle accidents throughout all of Georgia.
+We have locations in Cartersville, Woodstock and Chattanooga.

 Our legal team is here for you.
 All you need to do is call us at (470) 577-8152 today.